Epilepsy and a Ketogenic Diet: Facts and Potential Benefits

 Epilepsy is a disorder involving periods of abnormal electrical activity in the brain.
 The neurons in the brain transmit an electrical signal in order to perform their job.
 They're often said to "fire" as they do this.
 During a seizure, the neurons in a particular area fire at the same time, resulting in an intense burst of electrical activity.
 The disturbance causes a person to experience unusual sensory, motor (movement), or mental events.

-Treatment With Medication or Vagus Nerve Stimulation
+Medication or Vagus Nerve Stimulation

 Epilepsy can be a relatively minor condition involving seizures that are successfully controlled with medication.
 My father had the condition.
 Once he was diagnosed, his medication worked well.
 There are many drugs available for a patient to try.
 If one drug doesn't work, another may.